George Clooney meets with Julia Roberts for new film “We are having fun like never before”

 It’s been a while since the 60-year-old actor has appeared in a film.
 Recently, George Clooney revealed the reason for this to The Guardian: “they don’t offer me such good roles anymore.”

 But I can also assure you that you are at a point in your life when you no longer have the need to continue working.
-In addition, last summer when he turned 60 he had a conservation with his wife, with whom he has 4-year-old twins.
+Also, last summer when he turned 60 he had a conservation with his wife, with whom he has 4-year-old twins.

-George Clooney told his wife that he could still jump just fine, without dislocating or anything, and that he liked doing what he does, but he wouldn’t do anything foolish for a role, as he had to make sure he continued to lead a good life.
+George Clooney told his wife that he could still jump just fine, no dislocations or anything, and that he liked doing what he does, but he wouldn’t do anything foolish for a role, as he had to make sure he continued to lead a good life.

 Besides, lately he has preferred to work behind the camera, specifically directing.
-“The Tender Bar” is his most recent work, which is starring actor Ben Affleck.
+“The Tender Bar” is his most recent work, which stars actor Ben Affleck.

 George Clooney directs this adaptation based on the memoirs of journalist JR Moehringer.
 Ben Affleck plays the role of a surrogate father who, while running a bar, is responsible for guiding a child who was abandoned by his father.